Problem Package Format

 Almost all test cases failed — are you even trying to solve the problem?

-Validator standard output and standard error
+Validator standard error

 A validator program is allowed to write any kind of debug information to its standard error pipe.
 This information may be displayed to the user upon invocation of the validator.

-Scoring
+Scoring Problems

 Key Type Description